I watched an annoying movie; Reflections in a Golden Eye.

 I had steeled myself for the horse-beating scene, but not adequately.
 It was more and longer than I was comfortable with (my problem perhaps, not the director’s).

 Marlon Brando mumbled and whined incoherently.
 To be incoherent with words of Carson McCullers is a mighty waste in my world.
-I found this rivaling Brando’s worst performances and, fan that I am, Lord knows that’s a well-stocked swamp.
+I found this rivaling Brando’s worst performances and though I am a Brando fan, Lord knows he has a well-stocked swamp of stinkers.

 The story is set in the 1940’s.
 Ms. Taylor caught the intent of her character with buxom gusto, but she looked as though she had just stepped over from a TV taping of “Shindig” or “Hullabaloo” (now there’s a cogent geezer reference).